 Last November we accomplished our first and traditional Thanksgiving dinner on Dharmagirl.
 With Macgyver like thinking, I used one pot to complete each dish.
-Using cereal bowls and a measuring cup covered with aluminum foil, they stayed warm at the back of the top as the turkey breasts roasted to a golden yet crispy finish.
+Using cereal bowls and a measuring cup covered with aluminum foil, each prepared dish stayed warm at the top back of the stove as the turkey breasts roasted to a golden yet crispy finish.
 Viola.

 This is basically what the galley looks like when it’s clean.
 The photo is from our broker.